Zone: 3 to 8

 Penstemon digitalis is a lot more versatile and will grow in a variety of conditions except full shade.
 It is an easy plant to grow in a garden.
 It is taller than Penstemon hirsutus and the flowers are borne further apart.
 It flowers in early summer and combines well with downy woodmint and yellow coneflower as their blooming times overlap.
 A decent sized patch of this Penstemon digitalis will definitely attract the attention of hummingbirds.
 Such is not the case for the other two species mentioned here.
 Penstemon grandiflorus may also attract hummingbirds.
 It is a near native and it can be grown with some patience in Ontario.

 Penstemon gracilis is really a western species with a range that extends into Ontario.
 It is the smallest of the three species here.
-It is similar to Penstemon hirsutus and grows in similar conditions.
+It is similar to Penstemon hirsutus and grows in similar conditions but it is a bit daintier and blooms a little later.

 Species in Ontario include: